Carrion-lab/bacLIFE/README.md

 -   `intermediate_files/combined_proteins/combined_proteins.fasta`
 -   `names_equivalence.txt`

-After having prepared these input files, users can open the script `app.R` in Rstudio and click in the upper right '**run app**' button to initiate the MicroLife app and enjoy visualizing all their results!
+After having prepared these input files, users can open the script `app.R` in Rstudio and click in the upper right '**run app**' button to initiate the microLife app and enjoy visualizing all their results!

 > Written with [StackEdit](https://stackedit.io/).